TechWithHer/Git_Github_Advanced/MY_NOTES.md

-1. Git never tracks empty Directory!
+## 📌 Git, VCS & SCM – Key Concepts (Refined Notes)

+### 1️⃣ Git Never Tracks Empty Directories
+Git does **not track empty folders** by design.
+A directory is tracked only when it contains at least one file.
+Common workaround: add a `.gitkeep` or `.gitignore` file.

+---

+### 2️⃣ Simple Analogy: VCS vs SCM
+**VCS is the engine**, responsible for tracking versions of code.
-2. Simple analogy: VCS = Engine and SCM = Full vehicle (engine + controls + safety + process)
+**SCM is the full vehicle** — engine + controls + safety + process.
+SCM includes policies, workflows, reviews, and releases.

+---

+### 3️⃣ VCS vs SCM – Core Difference
+**VCS tracks code changes** over time (commits, diffs, history).
-3. VCS tracks code changes; SCM manages how code is developed, reviewed, and released.
+**SCM manages how code is developed, reviewed, tested, and released**.
-4. Git = tool (VCS)
-5. GitHub = platform (SCM)
-6. SCM = discipline/process
+SCM is broader and process-oriented.

+---

+### 4️⃣ Git
+Git is a **tool**.
+It is a **Version Control System (VCS)** used to track source code changes locally and remotely.

+---

+### 5️⃣ GitHub
+GitHub is a **platform**.
+It provides **SCM capabilities** like PRs, reviews, CI/CD, issues, and collaboration on top of Git.

+---

+### 6️⃣ SCM (Source Code Management)
+SCM is a **discipline/process**, not just a tool.
+It defines **how teams collaborate**, enforce standards, and release software safely.

+---

+### 7️⃣ VCS (Version Control System)
-7. VCS = version tracking system
+VCS is a **version tracking system**.
+It records who changed what, when, and why, enabling rollback and collaboration.

+---

-8. GIT SUBMODULES: Key Points to Remember
+## 🔗 Git Submodules – Key Points to Remember

-Submodules are separate Git repos inside your repo.
+### 8️⃣ What Are Submodules?
+A Git submodule is a **separate Git repository inside another repository**.
+It allows you to reuse external projects while keeping histories separate.

+---

+### 9️⃣ How Submodules Are Tracked
-Your parent repo tracks a specific commit of the submodule, not the branch by default.
+The parent repository tracks a **specific commit** of the submodule,

-You need to update submodules manually after cloning or pulling changes.

-Nested submodules (submodules inside submodules) are also possible with --recursive.
+not the branch, by default.

+---

+### 🔄 Updating Submodules
+After cloning or pulling changes, **submodules must be updated manually**.
+Use `git submodule update --init --recursive`.

+---

+### 🌳 Nested Submodules
+Submodules can contain **other submodules**.
+Use the `--recursive` flag to clone or update all levels.

+---

-Visual Concept
+### 📁 Visual Concept

 ParentRepo/
 │

 ├── main_code/

 ├── libs/

-│   └── library/   <-- This is a submodule (tracks its own Git repo) └── README.md
+│   └── library/← Submodule (separate Git repo)

-ParentRepo only tracks which commit of library it is using.

-The library repo can evolve independently, and you can update the commit in the parent when ready.

-💡 Tip: Submodules are perfect when you reuse libraries across multiple projects, but if you want a simpler approach, sometimes just copying the code or using Git subtree might be easier

-#ErrorS I faced: Rebasing and history of both the branches are different\
+└── README.md

+The parent repo only stores **which commit** of `library` it uses.

+---

+### 💡 When to Use Submodules
+Submodules are ideal for **shared libraries across multiple projects**.
+For simpler workflows, **Git subtree or copying code** may be easier.

+---

+## ⚠️ Common Error Faced

+### Rebasing Error: Different Branch Histories
+This error occurs when **branches have unrelated or divergent histories**.
+It usually happens after force pushes, rebasing shared branches, or independent repo initialization.

+---

+### .gitignore is a file not a directory
+I initialized it as a directory due to which it was not tracked on Github.